wrobstory/mcflyin/README.md

 Partly to show how straightforward it is to build such a thing.
 Python is great because it has very powerful, intuitive, quick-to-learn tools for both building web applications and doing data analysis/statistics.

 That puts Python in kind of a unique position: powerful web tools, powerful scientific/numerical/statistical data tools.
 This API is a very simple example of how you can take advantage of both.
 Go read the source code- it's short and easy to grok.
-If you find errors, I would love to know about them.
+Bug fixes and pull requests welcome.

 Getting Started
 ---------------